 Scroll down or click on list below to jump to name

-Jered Woznicki is the Assistant Director and Instructor at the Angel Academy of Art, Florence.
+Jered Woznicki is a Senior Instructor at the Angel Academy of Art, Florence.
 Born in Chicago, he met Michael John Angel while studying at the American Academy of Art, from which he graduated in 1994.
 One of Mr Woznicki’s paintings remains in the permanent collection of the American Academy of Art alongside those of other notable graduates such as Scott Burdick and Richard Schmid.

 Jered Woznicki’s art has won many awards throughout the United States as well as in Italy.
 In 1999, he was awarded a medal in the prestigious Florence Biennale, an international assembly of over 500 recognized artists.
 Mr Woznicki’s work is to be found in private and public collections in Europe, North America and China.
-Although busy with teaching, he works with Mr Angel on large scale commissions and on his own figure and still life paintings.
+As well as teaching, he works on his own figural and still-life paintings.